Clear Stone Spider Gothic Ring — .925 Sterling Silver

 SKU: 3660

-The web threads have a slight ridge to them — thin silver strands cast in relief so the pattern catches shadow even in flat lighting.
+Thin silver strands, cast in relief, give the web threads a slight ridge — so the pattern catches shadow even in flat lighting.
 This Clear Stone Spider Gothic Ring is solid .925 sterling silver, 27 grams, with a sparkling clear Cubic Zirconia stone nested right where the web strands converge.
 The spider perches above the stone with its legs stretched across the web.
 Gothic jewelry that doubles as a conversation piece.

 Wear This If